 - d.
 Charges for Services: Fees that agencies charge the users of their products or services to recover some or all of the cost of the product or service rendered by the agency. - e.
 Miscellaneous Revenue: Various recovered costs, expenditure reimbursements and gifts and donations. - f.
 Revenue from Other Localities: Funds received from other units of Local government. - g.
 Revenue from the Commonwealth: Funds received from the State of Virginia - h.
-Revenue from the Federal Government: Funds received from the government of the United States of America. - i.
-Transfers (In): Operating transfers of monies to the agency from another agency, fund or sub fund. - 4.
+Revenue from the Federal Government: Funds received from the government of the United States of America. - Transfers (In): Operating transfers of monies to the agency from another agency, fund or sub fund. - 4.
 Net General County Tax Support The operating subsidy received by the agency; this amount is calculated by subtracting total agency funding sources (revenues) from total agency expenditures for each fiscal year.

-For historical reference, final budget (appropriated) and actual expenditures and revenues are reported for FY 06 to allow comparisons.
-Adopted budget information is displayed for FY 07.
-The FY 07 adopted and FY 08 adopted budgets are compared in the final column, which calculates the percentage change between those two fiscal years.
+For historical reference, final budget (appropriated) and actual expenditures and revenues are reported for FY 07 to allow comparisons.
+Adopted budget information is displayed for FY 08 and FY 09.
+The FY 08 and FY 09 adopted budgets are compared in the final column, which calculates the percentage change between those two fiscal years.

-E. Agency Expenditure Budget History Graph - Bar and line graph display of the agency's expenditure budget amounts for each fiscal year for FY 04 to FY 08 adopted.
-Unless otherwise noted, the amounts of net tax support and other funding sources which support each year's
+E. Agency Expenditure Budget History Graph - Bar and line graph display of the agency's expenditure budget amounts for each fiscal year for FY 05 to FY 09.
+Unless otherwise noted, the amounts of net tax support and other funding sources which support each year's expenditure budget are displayed

-- expenditure budget are displayed within the bar representing each year's expenditure budget. - F. Agency Staff History Graph Bar and line graph display of the total authorized full-time and part-time positions for FY 04 through FY 08 adopted for each agency as a whole.
+- within the bar representing each year's expenditure budget. - F. Agency Staff History Graph Bar and line graph display of the total authorized full-time and part-time positions for FY 05 through FY 09 base for each agency as a whole.
 Values are expressed in FTEs (full-time equivalents).
-One FTE is equal to one full-time position. - G. Agency Staff by Program Total authorized full-time and part-time positions for FY 06, FY 07 and FY 08 adopted are summarized for each agency by program.
+One FTE is equal to one full-time position. - G. Agency Staff by Program Total authorized full-time and part-time positions for FY 07, FY 08 and FY 09 adopted are summarized for each agency by program.
 Values are expressed in FTEs (full-time equivalents).
 One FTE is equal to one full-time position.

 - H. Strategic Plan Goals Statements of public policy adopted by the Board of County Supervisors through the 2004-2008 Strategic Plan.
-There are six County strategic goals, including Community Development, Economic Development, Education, Human Services, Public Safety and Transportation. - I. Major Issues Narrative discussion summarizing major FY 08 base budget changes and other issues for the agency as a whole. - Budget Adjustments There are three types of budget adjustments. - 1.
-Compensation Additions: Compensation and benefit increases.
+There are six County strategic goals, including Community Development, Economic Development, Education, Human Services, Public Safety and Transportation. - I. Major Issues Narrative discussion summarizing major changes to the base budget and other issues in the agency for FY 09. - Budget Adjustments There are three types of budget adjustments. - 1.
+Compensation additions Compensation and benefit increases.
 Additional detail concerning